-If you're looking for a way to socialize that requires little work or expense and that keeps the party moving all night, then a Progressive Dinner Party may hold the answer for you.
+If you're looking for a way to socialize that requires little work or expense and that keeps the party moving all night, then a progressive dinner party may hold the answer for you.

-This party style works especially well for friends who live close to one another either in a neighborhood, an apartment building or a condo complex.
+This party style works especially well for friends who live close to one another either in a neighborhood, an apartment building, or a condo complex.
 Then everyone can walk from home to home without worrying about organizing cars and designated drivers.
 It also facilitates digesting between courses!

-- Hors d'oeuvres and cocktails
+- Hors-d'oeuvres and cocktails

 - An appetizer course

 - A first course such as soup, salad or pasta

 - The main course including side dishes Cheese, fruit, and nuts